Depression and diet: the best foods to eat (and the ones to avoid)

 How inflammation affects our gut, AKA our “second brain"

-Your mental health is directly affected by your gut health, which can overtime be controlled by what you eat.
-And fiber seems to play a pivotal role on your gut health (and consequently, your mental health).
+In reality, gut health affects your mental health.
+And fiber seems to play a pivotal role on your gut health (and as a resu, your mental health).

 Here's the deal: